Codingpastor/fathertrucker.ca/TESTING-NOTES.md

 2. Removing all absolute URLs that referenced fathertrucker.ca
 3. Updating all meta tags to use relative paths
 4. Modifying the sitemap.xml to use relative paths
+5. Adding a special JavaScript fix (`js/fix-domain-links.js`) that prevents redirection to the domain
+6. Disabling the domain-specific redirects in .htaccess

 ## How to Test on GitHub Pages